ninthwalker/AHNotifier/README.md

 * Dismiss: Self explanatory, closes the notification.
 * Details: Opens up your default web browser to the TSM Details page of the item that was alerted on.
 * Open WoW: Clicking this will launch the World of Warcraft launcher program to sign into WoW.
-However, the 'Open Wow' takes some advanced config.
+However, the 'Open WoW' takes some advanced config.
 If you ant to see and use this feature of the Notification, then please follow the steps below:

 TODO - Add registry steps here for Open Wow